Jimjule/Bookmark-Manager/process.md

 PASSED ALL TESTS, 100% COVERAGE

 REFACTOR - Moved loop to new class .create method to keep controller skinny and to separate concerns

+Step 11 - Modified databases to include title column

+Modified add bookmark feature test to fill in a title field and expect to see it

+RED - See above

+(Unable to find field title)

+RED - Added title field

+(Expected to see title)

+GREEN - Updated .create class method to add title to database, prints database as hash

+PASSED ALL TESTS, 100% COVERAGE

+Now I can see the url and the title, but I only want to show the title in the hash.

+TEST - Updated feature test to expect a link with href value of url.

+RED - See above

+(Expected to find link)

+RED - Updated bookmarks erb to show a href using the hash values

+(Test looking for urls in content)

+RED - Updated tests to expect a href with a url and title

+(Could not find title)

+GREEN - Debugged method to insert url and title together, instead of separately with missing values.

+PASSED ALL TESTS, 100% COVERAGE